-G. Health and wellness:
+Health and wellness:

-Extended state plan skilled therapy for eligible recipients 21 years and older: Enhanced state (1)plan skilled therapy for adults includes physical therapy, occupational therapy or speech language therapy.
-Mi via services are provided when skilled therapy services under the state plan are exhausted or not a benefit.
-Eligible recipients 21 years and older on mi via access therapy services under the state plan for acute and temporary conditions that are expected to improve significantly in a reasonable and generally predictable period of time.
-Therapy services provided to eligible recipients 21 years or older in mi via focus on improving functional independence, health maintenance, community integration, socialization, and exercise, or enhance support and normalization of family relationships.
+(1) Extended skilled therapy for eligible recipients 21 years and older: Extended skilled therapy for adults includes physical therapy, occupational therapy or speech language therapy when skilled therapy services under the state plan are exhausted or not a benefit.
+Eligible recipients 21 years and older in the mi via program access therapy services under the state plan for acute and temporary conditions that are expected to improve significantly in a reasonable and generally predictable period of time.
+Therapy services provided to eligible recipients 21 years or older in the mi via program focus on improving functional independence, health maintenance, community integration, socialization, and exercise, or enhance support and normalization of family relationships.